-Barclays Capital Inc. is acting as sole book running manager of this offering.
-Subject to the terms and conditions of the underwriting agreement dated the date of this prospectus, Barclays Capital Inc. has agreed to purchase, and we have agreed to sell to Barclays Capital Inc., the number of units set forth its name.
+Barclays Capital Inc. is acting as sole book running manager of this offering and as representative of the underwriters named below.
+Subject to the terms and conditions of the underwriting agreement dated the date of this prospectus, each underwriter named below has severally agreed to purchase, and we have agreed to sell to such underwriter, the number of units set forth opposite the underwriter's name.

 Underwriter Number of Units

-Barclays Capital Inc. 11,500,000
+Barclays Capital Inc. 13,000,000

-Total 11,500,000

 The underwriting agreement provides that the obligations of the underwriters to purchase the units included in this offering are subject to approval of legal matters by counsel and to other conditions, including that there is no material change in our business or the financial markets and delivery of customary closing documents to the underwriter.
-The underwriters are obligated to purchase all of the units (other than those covered by the underwriters' over-allotment option to purchase additional units described below) if they purchase any of the units.
+The underwriters are obligated to purchase all of the units (other than those covered by the underwriters' over-allotment option to purchase additional units described below) if they purchase any of the units